gwpantazes/fullstackopen-course/part3/3a Node.js and Express/3a exercises.md

     - [x] The name already exists in the phonebook
 - [x] Respond to requests like these with the appropriate status code
 - [x] also send back information that explains the reason for the error

+# 3.7: Phonebook backend step7
+- [x] Add the morgan middleware to your application for logging.
+    - [x] Configure it to log messages to your console based on the tiny configuration.

+# 3.8*: Phonebook backend step8
+- [x] Configure morgan so that it also shows the data sent in HTTP POST requests
+- possible solutions utilizes these two techniques:
+    - [x] creating new tokens
+    - [x] JSON.stringify